Are you ready to start building a brand or take it to another level? Then it's time to create a new content strategy for LinkedIn!

 I know what you're thinking: Short, long, what do you want from me?!

-Short phrases but long content is the key to storytelling.
+Short phrases but long content is the key to storytelling (and this also goes for B2B content marketing.)

-Like you saw in the previous example, he is using very short phrases, but the post ends up being pretty long.
+Like you saw in the previous LinkedIn post example, he is using very short phrases, but the post ends up being pretty long.

 Don't worry if your posts look like that, it's a good thing!
 The LinkedIn algorithm loves when you share original content, and long posts are a great way to do that.